exasol/sqlalchemy-exasol/.github/ISSUE_TEMPLATE/bug.md

 ## Context
 <!---
-Describe the actual observed behaviour: A clear and concise description of what you observed.
+Describe the context of the observed behavior: A clear and concise description of what appears relevant to you.
 Screenshot: If applicable, add screenshots to help explain your problem.
 -->